volcengine/verl/recipe/gkd/README.md

 We initially followed the weight synchronization path from the One-Step-Off-Policy recipe (Ray collective broadcast across all actor and rollout ranks, plus Megatron-side allgather of parameter shards).
 In practice this became the dominant bottleneck, so we made three changes:

-1. Batch-and-bulk load on the rollout side: instead of streaming tensors one-by-one, we stage a bundle of parameter tensors and issue a single batched load into the rollout engine.
+1. Batch-and-bulk load on the rollout side: instead of streaming tensors one-by-one (in one-step-off-policy recipe), we stage a bundle of parameter tensors and issue a single batched load into the rollout engine.
 In our setup this reduced the weight-loading time by roughly 3×.
-2. Narrower broadcast scope: we changed the Ray collective from “all actor ranks → all actor + rollout ranks” to “actor rank 0 → all rollout ranks.”
-This removes redundant traffic from non-root actor ranks while preserving correctness.
+2. Batch-and-bulk broadcast between the actor and rollout: instead of streaming tensors one-by-one (in one-step-off-policy recipe), we stage a bundle of parameter tensors and issue a single batched broadcast between the actor and rollout workers.
 3. Replace allgather with gather-to-root in Megatron: parameter shards are gathered to actor rank 0 (rather than allgathered to everyone), and that root then serves as the single source for broadcasting to rollout ranks.
-On top of the previous change, 2 and 3 changes delivered an additional ~2× speedup in the synchronization phase.
+On top of the previous change, 2 and 3 changes delivered an additional ~4× speedup in the synchronization phase.

 ## 4. High-Level Data & Control Flow